Laurinevdstolpe/minor-data-science/personal_portfolio.md

 You may have noticed that since I changed the formatting of the slides this presentation, everybody is re-using that format.
 I gave it a ogange look and put the PostNL logo on every slide so it is obvious what group we are.
 I got two questions and anwsered them myself, for the rest I only got good feedback from the problem owner and the supervisors.
+Then I prepared and gave another presentation on monday the 16th of november.
+The questions that were asked here, I awnsered myself.
+I got a comment that we had to take a look at the day before and not the week before when we predict something.
+This was a usefull comment of Jeroen Vuurens.
+For the rest I was told that we had to tell more about what we train, validate and test our model with.
+Also usefull.
+For the rest there were no remarks.
 (Writing paper) //